home-assistant/home-assistant.io/source/_integrations/bond.markdown

 ## Requirements

 This integration supports Bond bridges with firmware v2.10.x and up.
-Bond bridges with firmware v2.9.x and lower will **not** work correctly - please, upgrade your firmware from Bond app before adding this integration.
+Bond bridges with firmware v2.9.x and lower will **not** work correctly.
+Please upgrade your firmware from Bond app before adding this integration.